 The directors consider that the obligation to meet the requirements of Section 28(1) of the Aviation Regulation Act 2001 is met by these Regulated Entity Accounts.
-The format and content of the Regulated Entity Accounts was determined following consultation with CAR on the form of accounts required from daa plc per Commission Note 1/2011 issued on 16 November 2011.
+The format and content of the Regulated Entity Accounts was determined following consultation with CAR per Commission Note 1/2011 issued on 16 November 2011.